Saturday, November 28, 2015

 Zip – 1.75 out of 3 mugs

-The low carbonation and the minimal ingredients make this category a little more than average.
-It does have a solid taste overall, but not a root beer taste but a gourmet soda with a slash of cherry.
+The low carbonation and minimal ingredients make this category more than average.
+Overall, it does have a solid taste, but not a root beer taste, but a gourmet soda with a slash of cherry.

 Post Consumption Impression – 2.25 out of 3 mugs

-It was enjoyable but it was more like a low carbonated cheery coke than a solid root beer.
+It was enjoyable but more like a low-carbonated, cheery Coke than a solid root beer.
 I would not hesitate to drink it again.
-The first drink was enjoyable yet the more I consumed the enjoyment decreased.
+The first drink was enjoyable, yet the enjoyment decreased the more I consumed.

 Would I recommend this at 7.9 out of 12 mugs?

 It is worth a try.
-It is one that has a mix of scored from other users.
-I understand that as it has really is a beverage that has average tasting yet can be enjoyed.
+It has a mix of scores from other users.
+I understand that, as it is really an average-tasting yet enjoyable beverage.

 Wednesday, November 11, 2015